 The Hague Service Convention also allows service through domestic or consular agents (Article 8).
-In addition, Article 10 specifically states that the Hague Service Convention must not interfere with:
+In addition, Article 10 specifically states that the Hague Service Convention must not interfere with the:

-- The freedom to send documents by postal channels. - The freedom of judicial officers in the country of origin to effect service through judicial officers of the country of destination. - The freedom of any person to effect service directly through the judicial officers of the country of destination.
+- Freedom to send documents by postal channels. - Freedom of judicial officers in the country of origin to effect service through judicial officers of the country of destination. - Freedom of any person to effect service directly through the judicial officers of the country of destination.